viccon/sturdyc/README.md

 - If the call to refresh the data failed, the cache will use the value from the distributed storage as a fallback.

-However, there is one more scenario we must cover that requires two additional methods to be implemented:
+However, there is one more scenario we must cover now that requires two additional methods to be implemented:

 ```go
 type DistributedStorageEarlyRefreshes interface {